 - The Student Guide is a comprehensive resource on student financial aid from the U.S. Department of Education.
 Grants, loans, and work-study are the three major forms of aid available through the Department’s Federal Student Aid office.

-- PIN Request and Information allows the student (and parent, if applicable) to apply for a Personal Identification Number through the U.S. Department of Education.
-The PIN is used to electronically sign the FAFSA application and loan application, as well as to retrieve loan history and total loan debt through a national database (NSLDS).
+- FSA ID Request and Information allows the student (and parent, if applicable) to apply for a Federal Student Aid Identification Number through the U.S. Department of Education.
+The FSA ID is used to electronically sign the FAFSA application and loan application, as well as to retrieve loan history and total loan debt through a national database (NSLDS).

 - Free Application for Federal Student Aid (FAFSA) establishes federal financial aid eligibility, as well as private funding from many colleges and universities.